Return to Campus

 Our Facilities team continues to monitor emerging best practices and guidelines and apply them on campus as the situation evolves.

 The University of Calgary is taking a holistic approach to COVID-19 conditions.
-Increased monitoring of our building ventilation systems, flushing buildings with fresh air once per day, the use of filters combined with individual mask use, rapid testing and vaccination will ensure our campus community is safe.
+Increased monitoring of our building ventilation systems, flushing buildings with fresh air once per day, the use of filters combined with individual mask use and vaccination will ensure our campus community is safe.

 Campus face coverings protocol